thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 directions, and with and without regularization.
 The normal strain, :math:`\varepsilon`, in direction *x* is the derivative of the displacement along direction *x*, and if multiplied by 100 represents the percent elongation of a material [Lai1993]_.
-Twice the standard error calculated for the 30 trials examined in each experiment was displayed in resulting plots.
+Error bars in the the results are two times the standard error computed over 30 trials for point.
 Unless otherwise noted, a radius of four RF data samples was used with the Welch window and Nelder-Mead optimization.

 Variations in the *SNRe* are used to compare sinc interpolation with numerical optimization via